siddharth51292/pedigreeR/inst/examples/example1.md

         PedScramb <- PedInc[sample(replace=FALSE, 1:10),]

 ```
-#### Section B : Reconstructing the complete, sorted Pedigree and converting it into a valid 'Pedigree' object
+#### Section B : Reconstructing the complete, sorted pedigree and converting it into a valid 'Pedigree' object

 Below is some more example code that :
 * Completes and sorts the incomplete pedigree using ```editPed``` and returns a DataFrame.